 7. Methods for Analyzing Carbon's Emission Spectrum

-Spectroscopy techniques are used to analyze carbon's emission spectrum.
+Several advanced techniques are employed to study carbon's emission spectrum:

-- Inductively Coupled Plasma Optical Emission Spectroscopy (ICP-OES)
+- Inductively Coupled Plasma Optical Emission Spectroscopy (ICP-OES): Offers high sensitivity for detecting trace elements.

 7.2 Instruments